lzubiaur/devlog/_posts/2017-11-06-go-mongodb.md

 There are many reasons why using containers for local development is very helpful.
 One of the many benefits is the availability of containers images for most of the modern software technologies.
 There is no more need to spend hours installing softwares and dependencies.
-Just download the container images and you are almost ready to start developing.
+Just download the container images you need and you are almost ready to start developing.

 In this small tutorial we are looking to connect a Go application to MongoDB using the available Docker images for Go and MongoDB.